What is alliin?

 - Inhibition of transendothelial migration of neutrophils

 - Enhancement of the phosphorylation of ERK1/2 kinase (via p21ras protein thioallylation)

 - Inhibition of phosphatase-activity (directly related to ERK1/2 phosphorylation)

 - Suppression of reactive nitrogen species release

-Alliin and acohol metabolism
+Alliin and alcohol metabolism

-Two mechanisms can be considered for the suppressive effect of alliin on elevation of ethanol concentration in plasma:
+Two mechanisms can be considered for the suppressive effect of alliin on the elevation of ethanol concentration in plasma:

 (1) Suppression of ethanol absorption from the gut;

 (2) Promotion of ethanol metabolism in the liver.